 Manchin hits Dems’ $2T bill as too costly, talks to Biden

-WASHINGTON (AP) — Democratic Sen. Joe Manchin has signaled anew that he’s still not ready to back his party’s $2 trillion social and environment legislation, then talked to President Joe Biden as party leaders scrambled for a pathway to advance the long-stalled package — preferably by Christmas.
+WASHINGTON (AP) — Democratic Sen. Joe Manchin signaled anew Monday that he’s still not ready to back his party’s $2 trillion social and environment legislation, then talked to President Joe Biden as party leaders scrambled for a pathway to advance the long-stalled package — preferably by Christmas.

 White House spokesman Andrew Bates said the two men had “a good, constructive phone call” and would talk again soon.